aerospike/kubernetes-operator/docs/Rack-Awareness.md

 To remove a rack, delete that rack's section from the `rackConfig.racks` section, then use kubectl to apply the new configuration.

-The Aerospike Kubernetes Operator will scale down the desired rack to size 0 by removing one node at a time from the rack.
-After all the nodes have been removed, the rack will also be removed.
-If you are removing a rack without decreasing cluster size, other racks will be scaled up based on new node redistribution.
+The Aerospike Kubernetes Operator scales down the desired rack to size 0 by removing one node at a time from the rack.
+After all the nodes have been removed, the rack is removed.
+If you are removing a rack without decreasing cluster size, other racks are scaled up based on new node redistribution.

 ## Simultaneously Add and Remove Racks